Athens County Court Records

 Email: slightner@athenssheriff.com

-When submitting a request, providing as much detail as possible — incident type, location, case number, date and time of the incident, and names of parties involved — helps expedite processing.
-Requests are handled in the order they are received.
+The more detail you can give the office, the faster things tend to move, so include the incident type, location, case number, date and time of the incident, and the names of anyone involved.
+Requests are handled in the order they come in.

-For statewide criminal history background checks, the Ohio Attorney General’s Bureau of Criminal Investigation (BCI) maintains criminal fingerprint records and processes checks through its WebCheck electronic fingerprinting network.
-To obtain a BCI check in Athens County, requesters must:
+If you need a statewide criminal history background check, the Ohio Attorney General's Bureau of Criminal Investigation (BCI) keeps criminal fingerprint records and runs checks through its WebCheck electronic fingerprinting network.
+To get a BCI check in Athens County:

-1. Locate a WebCheck site by searching the WebCheck Community Listing and filtering by Athens County.
+1. Find a WebCheck site by searching the WebCheck Community Listing and filtering by Athens County.

-2. Submit electronic fingerprints at the selected location.
+2. Submit electronic fingerprints at the location you choose.

-Certain categories of criminal information are exempt from public disclosure, including CCW license details, peace officers’ personal information, medical records, trial preparation materials, ongoing confidential investigations, DNA records, and security and infrastructure data.
+Some criminal information stays off-limits to the public, including CCW license details, peace officers' personal information, medical records, trial preparation materials, ongoing confidential investigations, DNA records, and security and infrastructure data.

 Athens County Civil Court Records

-Civil litigation in Athens County is distributed across three courts based on the nature and amount of the dispute.
-The Court of Common Pleas – General Division handles major civil actions exceeding $15,000, including contract disputes, foreclosures, and complex civil litigation.
-The Athens County Municipal Court handles civil matters involving $15,000 or less, as well as small claims cases up to $3,000.
-The Domestic Relations Division of the Common Pleas Court handles divorce and related civil family matters.
+Civil cases in Athens County are split among three courts based on the type of dispute and how much money is at stake.
+The Court of Common Pleas General Division takes major civil actions over $15,000, including contract disputes, foreclosures, and complex litigation.
+The Athens County Municipal Court handles civil matters of $15,000 or less, plus small claims cases up to $3,000.
+Divorce and related family matters go to the Domestic Relations Division of the Common Pleas Court.

-The Athens County Clerk of Courts serves as the official custodian of civil court records and provides access through the Courtview online portal.
-Civil case records can be searched using case number, party name, case type, or attorney.
-E-filing is also available through the same platform.
+The Athens County Clerk of Courts keeps the official civil court records and offers access through the Courtview online portal.
+You can search civil records by case number, party name, case type, or attorney, and the same platform supports e-filing.

 Current filing fees at the Athens County Court of Common Pleas (as of June 1, 2025) include: